turboscholz/radweganalyse/README.md

 - sample1d: This tool is part of the Generic Mapping Tools (GMT) package.
 Install GMT with `sudo apt-get install gmt`
 - gpsbabel: This tool is a standalone program, also available in many linux distributions.
 Install with `sudo apt-get install gpsbabel`
-- bc: This is a command line calculator.
-Install with `sudo apt-get install bc`

 Other dependencies should be awailable on a standard Linux system.